kazkojima/colorlight-i5-tips/README.md

 ### Ethernet interrupt

-Original litex ethernet driver uses polling instead of interrupt.
+The original litex ethernet driver uses polling instead of interrupt.
 The tiny ugly patch(https://github.com/kazkojima/colorlight-i5-tips/blob/main/linux/linux-litex-vexriscv-rebase-eth-irq.patch) enables the ethernet interrupt, though it is NOT the right way to do it.
 The corresponding DT source is [here](https://github.com/kazkojima/colorlight-i5-tips/blob/main/linux/rv32-eth.dts).

+linux-on-litex-vexriscv HEAD has the SDRAM issue on colorlight-i5.
+See the following section for detail.
+Although linux-on-litex-vexriscv commit 4a44b7244422c901e74a4729eaa770624ea5eea1 has no SDRAM issue, I had to manually [modify the generated verilog](https://github.com/kazkojima/colorlight-i5-tips/blob/main/linux/top.v-ethernet-irq.patch) to enable the Ethernet interrupt on that.
+I'm not sure why this change is needed.

 ### SDRAM issue on linux-on-litex-vexriscv HEAD